Naps Of The Day - How To Choose Value Selections

 Old Firm games yielded low scores more often.

-During those previous 15 seasons, 63 percent of Celtic's home games against opponents other than Rangers featured fewer than 3.5 goals.
+During the previous 15 seasons, 63 percent of Celtic's home games against opponents other than Rangers featured fewer than 3.5 goals.

-Kilmarnock games, it must be said, have generated a slightly higher than an average number of goals for about half a dozen seasons.
+Kilmarnock games have generated a slightly higher-than-average number of goals for about half a dozen seasons.
 Even during this time, however, there have been fewer than 3.5 goals in four of their seven fixtures at Celtic Park.

-Celtic are able to spend about as much on players as the other 11 Premiership clubs put together.
+Celtic can spend about as much on players as the other 11 Premiership clubs.

-Leigh Griffiths, Kris Commons (who is unwell today), Stuart Armstrong, Nir Bitton, and James Forrest have been running opposing defences ragged.
+Leigh Griffiths, Kris Commons (unwell today), Stuart Armstrong, Nir Bitton, and James Forrest have been running opposing defences ragged.

-It is possible that Celtic's home games during the rest of the season will also average almost four goals.
-If that happens odds of 23-20 for under 3.5 goals today will not represent value for money and the bet will probably lose.
+Celtic's home games during the rest of the season may also average almost four goals.
+If that happens, odds of 23-20 for under 3.5 goals today will not represent value for money, and the bet will probably lose.

-It is more likely, however, that things will settle down a bit and that between now and May there will be more low scores to add to the 2-0 defeat of Ross County and a goalless draw with Hearts.
+It is likely that things will settle down a bit and that between now and May there will be more low scores to add to the 2-0 defeat of Ross County and a goalless draw with Hearts.

 And that is why it is worth backing under 3.5 goals today between Celtic and Kilmarnock."

-From the level of detail supplied by Kevin Pullen, he is clearly a punter who takes time to fully analyse potential wagers and is highly unlikely to commit to a bet where the odds on offer are worse than the chance of his chosen outcome occurring.
+From the level of detail supplied by Kevin Pullen, he is a punter who takes time to analyse potential wagers comprehensively and is highly unlikely to commit to a bet where the odds on offer are worse than the chance of his chosen outcome occurring.

 In many respects, the outcome of the bet is immaterial in the context of this blog, as the quote has been included to highlight the need for punters to assess whether their selection is worth backing,

-Clearly, any punter who has access to a similar level of data in respect of their chosen sport and uses the information wisely has a great opportunity to ensure that they are making value wagers.
+Clearly, any punter with access to similar data regarding their chosen sport and who uses the information wisely can ensure they are making value wagers.

-However, many punters are unable to access this level of information and therefore need to find an alternative method for assessing whether their potential selection offers value and the chance of long term profits.
+However, many punters cannot access this level of information and, therefore, need to find an alternative method for assessing whether their potential selection offers value and the chance of long-term profits.

-There are probably plenty of possible options for assessing value, many of which I will not have encountered during my punting exploits, I have in the past used the following 3 methodologies, which I hope may be of assistance to readers.
+There are many possible options for assessing value, many of which I will have yet to encounter during my punting exploits.
+In the past, I have used the following three methodologies, which may assist readers.

-Some of the most shrewd racing enthusiasts produce their own betting forecast for the races in which they may decide to have a financial interest.
+Some of the most intelligent racing enthusiasts produce their own betting forecasts for the races in which they may decide to invest financially.

 To produce a personal betting forecast for a race, the punter will assess the chance that each competitor has of winning the event and will express this as a percentage